lluchiari/MyHiStriker/README.md

 <img width = "50%" src="https://github.com/lluchiari/MyHiStriker/raw/master/docs/mechanical/Striker/parts/Base.png" />

-It consists in an steel plate with four holes for fixation and an s
+It consists in an steel plate with four holes for fixation and an steel tube soldered in the center of the plate.

+#### Piston
+The piston is where the hammer will hit and where the acceler

 ## Electronics